Thank you for visiting the HONG KONG HP Store

-To handle the software requirement, best laptops for video editing need certain specifications so you can work without worrying about your computer crashing.
+The best laptops for video editing can handle the software requirements, as well as certain specifications so you can work without worrying about your computer crashing.

 In the past, you would be looking for articles about the best desktop computers for video editing if you were planning to create videos on a computer.
 And you would need a desktop PC with a decent amount of high-speed RAM along with a high-powered processor.

-Most computer companies, including HP®, don’t specifically built models just for editing video, but with the opportunity to customize your own device, you can get the best PC for video editing just the same.
+Most computer companies, including HP®, don’t specifically build models just for editing video, but with the opportunity to customize your device, you can get the best PC for video editing just the same.

-We have powerful devices designed for gamers and smaller laptops for students or commuters, but it can take some footwork to find the best laptop for video editing.
+We have powerful devices designed for gamers and smaller laptops for students or commuters, but it can take some footwork to find the best editing laptop.
 It may also require you to pick and choose some of the features that come with certain models so you can combine the aspects you like the most.

 Because the computer you want may have to be customized, the cost of your video editing workstation will vary.
 You may also have a tough time finding exactly what you want in a standard machine, so building a customizable model can benefit you.